Application Requirements

 • Have successfully completed a college-level, three-credit course in statistics with a grade of C or better

-As part of the Post-Master’s DNP application process, you will be asked to provide or participate in the following:
+As part of the post-master’s Executive DNP application process, you will be asked to provide or participate in the following:

-• Sealed official academic transcripts from all postsecondary and graduate institutions you have attended, including any community college coursework.
+• Academic transcripts from all postsecondary institutions you have attended, including any community college coursework.
+See Transcript for additional details.

-• A one- to two-page personal statement that addresses your intellectual interests and reasons for pursuing the DNP degree.
-Your statement should speak to your short- and long-term goals after completion of the DNP program as well as your research interest.
+• A one- to two-page personal statement that addresses your professional interests and reasons for pursuing the DNP degree.
+Your statement should speak to your short- and long-term goals after completion of the DNP program as well as your scholarly project interests.

 • Three letters of recommendation, including one from a current supervisor and one from someone who can speak to your ability to complete an academically rigorous doctoral program (such as a recent professor or faculty member).